Youth system: Youth academies

 Youth systems attached exclusively to one club are often called youth academies.
 In a youth academy, a club will sign multiple players at a very young age and teach them football skills required to play at that club's level and style of football.
 Clubs are often restricted to recruiting locally based youngsters, but some larger clubs such as Arsenal, Real Madrid, Manchester United, and Chelsea have recruited foreign talent, leading to the formation of specialist recruiters such as the La Liga Youth Brokerage, which started in 2016.

-Many of the larger football clubs in Europe such as Ajax and Feyenoord in the Netherlands, FC Barcelona, Atlético Madrid, and Real Madrid in Spain, Benfica, Sporting CP, and Porto in Portugal, Olympique Lyonnais and Paris Saint-Germain in France, Manchester United, Liverpool, Arsenal, and Chelsea in England, FC Bayern Munich, Borussia Dortmund, and Schalke 04 in Germany, among many others, are regarded as having some of the finest youth academies and have produced many players regarded as some of the best in world football.
-Other clubs, such as the Brazilian teams Grêmio and São Paulo, Espanyol in Spain, Atalanta, Inter Milan, and AC Milan of Italy, and English clubs Leeds United, Middlesbrough, Watford, Aston Villa, and West Ham United, while not as financially successful as others, have a world class academy.
-West Ham's youth academy is known as The Academy of Football, and has produced many English talents that have gone on to play with larger clubs in the Premier League.
+Numerous European football clubs are recognized for their youth academies, which have produced many prominent international players.
+Prominent examples include Ajax and Feyenoord in the Netherlands, FC Barcelona, Atlético Madrid, and Real Madrid in Spain, Benfica, Sporting CP, and Porto in Portugal, Olympique Lyonnais and Paris Saint-Germain in France, Manchester United, Liverpool, Arsenal, and Chelsea in England, FC Bayern Munich, Borussia Dortmund, and Schalke 04 in Germany.

+Other clubs, such as Brazilian teams Grêmio and São Paulo, Espanyol in Spain, Atalanta, Inter Milan, and AC Milan of Italy, and English clubs Leeds United, Middlesbrough, Watford, Aston Villa, and West Ham United, are also noted for their high level youth academies, even as smaller financial clubs.
+West Ham's youth academy, known as The Academy of Football, has produced many notable English talents that have gone on to play with Premier League clubs.

 Another example is lower league clubs who have produced high quality players through the academy and sold them to keep the club running.
 A prime example of this is Crewe Alexandra who have, under Dario Gradi and his staff, nurtured players into high quality players such as Danny Murphy and Dean Ashton and sold them.

 An alternative name for a youth academy is "Centre of Excellence".
 In English football, these terms have distinct meanings and are licensed and regulated by The Football Association and The Football League.

 In 2020, Major League Rugby teams started forming youth academies.

 In the Soviet Union, children-youth sports schools were used as youth systems.
 Financing of the Soviet youth system was conducted by clubs such as Dynamo Kyiv, Spartak Moscow, CSKA Moscow, and other clubs, and also through major industrial Soviet state enterprises such as PA Yuzhmash, Black Sea Shipping Company, Izhevsk Mechanical Plant, and other enterprises.